Microformats used in the postΒΆ

 - The author metadata is given in an

-attribute [8] set to the date the post was made in UTC.
-The<time>
+<time>element, with thedatetimeattribute [8] set to the date the post was made in UTC.
+The<time>element is also given the classdt-published.

 <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article> |